insidert/insidert/src/content/blog/how-to-deploy-laravel-to-a-server.md

 sudo nano /etc/nginx/sites-available/default
 ```

-We should add ssl_certificate details in the config only after installing ssl certificate with certbot.
+**Note:** We should add ssl_certificate details in the config only after installing ssl certificate with certbot.
+You can also refer laravel docs to get the config details.

 ```bash
 server {